ave-llan/nmusic/api.md

 ```
 <a name="parseInterval"></a>
 ## parseInterval(interval) ⇒ <code>Object</code> &#124; <code>false</code>
-parses an interval string or number and return its components in an object or
+parses an interval string or number and return its properties in an object or
 return false if the string or number is not valid

 **Kind**: global function